Ynn/selfstar/exercises/hvac.md

 }
 {/code}

-Modify the administration interface and your manager implementation to allow the expression of an Energy Goal (on the same model as in the follow-me exercices)
+Modify the administration interface and your manager implementation to allow the expression of an Energy Goal (on the same model as in the follow-me exercises)

 ![The TemperatureAdministration service](/img/exercises/hvac/temperatureAdministration.png)